opengisch/QField-docs/documentation/how-to/projects.en.md

 ---
-title: Open a project
+title: Project Selection
 ---

+# Project Selection

+QField has a file selector that allows to open a project from different sources.

-# Open a project
+## Open a project
+:material-tablet-android:{ .device-icon } Fieldwork

 To open a project, tap on **Menu button --> Option button --> Open Project**.